saurabhsuman47/ML/Building Machine Learning Systems with Python/ch7 -  Regression/Predicting Housing prices/README.md

 7. Lasso path(Coefficient weights vs Alpha).png - Coefficient weights vs Alpha for L1 regularization
 8. Ridge path(Coefficient weights vs Alpha).png - Coefficient weights vs Alpha for L2 regularization

-Main.py loads the data and uses it to train Linear Regression Model(available in sklearn.linear_model) The model is trained using KFold cross-validation.
+Main.py loads the data and uses it to train Linear Regression Model(available in sklearn.linear_model).<br/>
+The model is trained using KFold cross-validation.
 The results are following(without regularization):